Multi-line Detection

 Enable Multiline Detection

-• Specify a line pattern or
+• Specify a line pattern, or

 • Enable auto line detection.

-- labels: "kubernetes_logs"
+- labels: "errorcheck"

 include:

-- "namespace=.*"
+- "image=.*"

 auto_detect_line_pattern: true